jeffrdev/node-project-structure/README.md

 > The files found in each folder were created so that the folders were uploaded to the repository.

 ## Use
-Steps to use the folder structure for your project:

 ### Cloning the repository with git
-Locate yourself with the console in the directory where you want to clone the repository.
+Locate with the console in the directory where you want to clone the repository and follow these steps:

 1. Clone the `Node Project Structure` repository:
 	```console